Can I Cook It

 Fill Gaps with Crackers and Bread

 Tuck crackers, breadsticks, sliced baguette, and flatbreads into the remaining spaces.
-Stand some crackers upright in small clusters to add height.
-Include gluten-free options if needed.

 6